bodnjenie14/shield-docs/server-setup/server-webpanel.md

 ## Change The Server Access

-Edit the project-bo4.json if you want to change the access ip to limit people connecting to the webpanel.
+Edit the project-bo4.json if you want to change the access IP to limit people connecting to the webpanel.

 ```
 "httpserver": {